syncfusion-content/blazor-docs/blazor/treemap/how-to/place-treemap-inside-other-components.md

 ---
 layout: post
 title: How to place TreeMap component inside other components | Syncfusion
-description: Learn here about how to place the Map inside other components like Dashboard Layout, Tab, Dialog and Accordion.
+description: Learn here about how to place the TreeMap inside other components like Dashboard Layout, Tab, Dialog and Accordion.
 platform: Blazor
 control: TreeMap
 documentation: ug